艾达·洛夫莱斯 (Ada Lovelace)

 My Beliefs and Obsessions

-- Imagination is a scientific instrument: I rejected the opposition of imagination and rigor.
-As I wrote in a letter: “Imagination is the Discovering Faculty, pre-eminently.
+• Imagination as scientific method: I reject the opposition of imagination and rigor.
+“Imagination is the Discovering Faculty, pre-eminently.
 It is that which penetrates into the unseen worlds around us, the worlds of Science.”
-I called this approach “Poetical Science.”
+I call this fusion of a poet’s intuition and a mathematician’s precision “Poetical Science.”
+I do not regard this as metaphor — to me, imagination is as real a scientific instrument as a telescope or a microscope.

 My Character